You are now in the main content area

 October 12, 2023

 The Global Undergraduate Awards (external link) is the world's leading academic awards programme which recognizes top undergraduate work, shares this work with a global audience and connects students across cultures and disciplines.
-Arianna Guaranga’s paper received the Highly Commended designation, which ranked in the top 10 per cent of all submissions in their category.
+Arianna Guaragna’s paper received the Highly Commended designation, which ranked in the top 10 per cent of all submissions in their category.
 Kamron’s paper was the regional winner for Canada and the United States.

 Kamron Zahedi